SharanKalyan/Umpire-Action-Recognition/README.md

 # Umpire-Action-Recognition
 Just a fun experiment on detecting umpire actions in Cricket!
-This is trained on Yolo V11 n.
+This is trained on Yolo V11 Nano.
+I have a GPU , So I've trained it using the GPU.
+The training was only made on a sample set of 2000 images and ran for 25 Epochs!

 Here are a few results!